- January 2014

 - £3 million

-VGC has been working with main contractor Skanska since the start of this £190 million major upgrade contract.
-The project started in January 2014 with target completion set for autumn/winter 2016–17.
+VGC worked with main contractor Skanska from the start of this £190 million major upgrade contract in January 2014.

-VGC is supplying all categories of labour, including supervisors, ground workers, pipelayers, kerb layers, gangers, traffic marshals and slinger signallers as part of a five-year framework contract.
-These are local people with the benefits of reduced commuting and support for neighbourhood businesses so that, as well as relieving substantial congestion in the area, the project is benefitting local communities.
+VGC supplied all categories of labour, including supervisors, ground workers, pipelayers, kerb layers, gangers, traffic marshals and slinger signallers as part of a five-year framework contract.
+These were local people with the benefits of reduced commuting and support for neighbourhood businesses so that, as well as relieving substantial congestion in the area, the project is benefitting local communities.

 The Highways Agency engaged Skanska on the project to improve safety and cut journey times and separate local traffic from long-distance traffic.
 Over 142,000 vehicles pass through the intersection of the M1, M6 and A14 every day.
-The existing junction causes congestion, with long queues of traffic, particularly at peak periods, and frequent accidents.
-Local traffic using the motorway adds to the congestion.
-In addition, it is difficult for pedestrians, cyclists and horse-riders to cross the motorway.
+The old junction caused congestion, with long queues of traffic, particularly at peak periods, and frequent accidents.
+Local traffic using the motorway added to the congestion.
+In addition, it was difficult for pedestrians, cyclists and horse-riders to cross the motorway.

-The scope of works includes the construction of direct free-flow links and the refurbishment of three local roads.
-The project will involve 22 traffic management phases, with contraflows on the M1 and M6 to enable the construction of two of the new bridges.
-The new bridge that will carry the M1 over the new M6 to A14 link will be constructed in two halves.
+The scope of works included the construction of direct free-flow links and the refurbishment of three local roads.
+The project involved 22 traffic management phases, with contraflows on the M1 and M6 to enable the construction of two of the new bridges.

 Skanska’s ‘Injury Free Environment’ initiative dovetails neatly with VGC’s Be Safe by Choice behaviour-based safety programme.